Since 1 July 2009, statutory agreements can be made under the Fair Work Act 2009 (Cth) (‘FW Act’). These are known as enterprise agreements.

 Better off overall test

-Since 1 July 2009, enterprise agreements have needed to pass the ‘better off overall test’ (BOOT) to be approved by the FWC.
+Since 1 July 2009, enterprise agreements have needed to pass the ‘better off overall test’ (BOOT) to be approved by the Fair Work Commission (FWC).

 Agreements made before 27 March 2006 and between 28 March 2008 and 30 June 2009 were subject to the ‘no disadvantage test’ before being approved.

-Section 193 of the FW Act provides that a non-greenfields agreement passes the BOOT if the FWC is satisfied that each employee would be better off overall if the agreement applied to them than if the relevant modern (1) A standard set of working conditions, including pay rates, for a particular industry.
-(2) A court decision that a party receive compensation, such as an award of damages to compensate them for physical injuries. was applied.
+Section 193 of the FW Act provides that a non-greenfields agreement passes the BOOT if the FWC is satisfied that each employee would be better off overall if the agreement applied to them than if the relevant modern award was applied.

 If an enterprise agreement does not pass the BOOT, the FWC can accept an undertaking from the employer to remedy the deficiencies.